 Geralt of Rivia had all the tits and ass a straight man could ever hope for, and Ciri followed suit as a bisexual woman (if you picked the right dialogue, though it has been confirmed as canon.)
 While I am on the topic of The Witcher and games like it, homosexuality isn’t really all that prevalent in many current IPs by AAA developers.
 Aside from Naughty Dog and Bioware, I can’t think of any off the top of my head that broach the subject, outside of indie developers.

 Just to make sure I’m covering all my bases, I think transgender characters should get a bit more representation as well.
 I think Bioware did beautifully with Krem’s character in Dragon Age Inquisition, but as I previously stated, there are very few non-indie titles that have tackled the issue.
 I think it is time to have developers create fantastic stories and include these different sexualities, orientations, and gender identities.
+Fortunately, there are accessories now, such as the Omnisexual flag, where people can wear to support the LGBTQ+ community.

 Television has recently done a fantastic job of giving ample representation of the groups discussed, with shows like The 100, Shadowhunters, and an upcoming revival to the Will & Grace Series (which I am extremely excited about.)
 Though, transgender issues are still somewhat sparse in television–like the gaming industry–and that is something that needs representation in mainstream media.
+If you’re one of those empowering trans individuals, the goods new is there are actually clinics now that render services such as hrt transgender.

 Regardless, we as gamers have spoken up about what we want.
 Dragon Age Inquisition won numerous awards because it was a well-polished game in a world that felt good to explore.
 It is time that we see other games released that show off the diversity our world has to offer.
 I want more relationships between men that are more than just “I’m gonna grunt for five minutes, you’re my brother in arms, let’s fight” or “let’s not show emotion or care for one another–that might be offensive to people.”